ceb8/CepheidVariables/README.md

 # Cepheid Variable Stars in Globular Cluster NGC 1866: Data Anlysis Notebooks

-This repository contains data analysis code, data tables, and Jupyter notebooks associated with my MSc dissertation on Cepheid variable stars for the Liverpool John Moores University MSc in Astrophysics.
+This repository contains data analysis code, data tables, and Jupyter notebooks associated with my MSc dissertation on Cepheid variable stars for the Liverpool John Moores University MSc in Astrophysics, as well as the [dissertation itself](https://github.com/ceb8/CepheidVariables/blob/master/doc/Brasseur_NGC1866_Cepheids.pdf).

 **Note:** This repository does not contain all of the data files I used, so not all of the notebooks can be run without access to external files.
 Notebooks that cannot be run using only the contents of this repository are marked as such.